A Color Primer (Including How to Create an Effective Colour Palette)

 • EMR is (mathematically) both a wave and a particle (a photon, a massless unit of energy).

-• Electro-Magnetic Ration, EMR, has oscillating electric and magnetic fields (See Schematic 2 and videos at end of this section).
+• Electro-Magnetic Radiation, EMR, has oscillating electric and magnetic fields (See Schematic 2 and videos at end of this section).

 • As a wave, EMR has a wavelength (crest to crest or trough to trough distance) and frequency (number of waves passing a point per unit time).